Yodanoe

 Yodanoe is a genus of marine polychaete worms belonging to the family Polynoidae, the scaleworms.
-Yodanoe contains a single species, Yodanoe desbruyeresi which is known from the Clarion-Clipperton Fracture Zone in the equatorial East Pacific Ocean at a depth of almost 5000 m.
+Yodanoe contains a single species, Yodanoe desbruyeresi which is known from the Clarion-Clipperton fracture zone in the equatorial East Pacific Ocean at a depth of almost 5000 m.

 Description

 Yodanoe desbruyeresi is a short-bodied scale worm with 17 segments and 8 pairs of elytra.
 The prostomium is bilobed and each lobe tapers to a rounded anterior projection.
 Lateral antennae are absent and the median antenna is located anteriorly in the middle of the prostomium.
 The neuropodium is elongate and tapering.
 The notochaetae taper to a point and have transverse rows of fine teeth.
 The neurochaetae are slightly flattened distally and have a row of serrations along each margin.
 The notochaetae are about as thick as the neurochaetae.
 All neurochaetae taper to simple points, none have bidentate tips.

+The genus is dedicated to Yoda, the Grand Master of the Jedi Order in the Star Wars franchise.
+The name is composed by Yoda and 'noe' from Polynoe, the ancient Greek nymph.